Pakistani cleric launches anti-ISIS curriculum in Britain

 “They are our children.
 They are our sons and daughters.
 We have to save the future of mankind.”

-Experts and politicians argue the slick, online propaganda of ISIS is seducing and radicalizing young people in their own bedrooms.
+Experts and politicians argue the slick, online propaganda of ISIS is seducing and radicalising young people in their own bedrooms.

 “This will be a two-way war, not only through books in the study circles, mosque and schools, but on social media too,” said Qadri who plans to take his curriculum to Pakistan, India, across Europe and to the United States.